MapTestGame/MapCode/1.0/Specification.md

 MapCode Files
 =============
-A MapCode file is a header, followed by extension metadata (if any), followed by the map itself.
+A MapCode file is a header, followed by extension metadata, followed by the map itself.

 Header
 ------